theredguild/DevSecOops/src/secrets/semgrep.md

 # Semgrep

-We are going to start with Semgrep, which is a powerful, customizable lightweight static analysis tool for many languages.
+We are going to start with [**`Semgrep`**](https://semgrep.dev/), which is a powerful, customizable lightweight static analysis tool for many languages.
 Out of the box works like a charm, but if you login, which is free, you have access to the rest of the rules.

 ```bash
 wanderer@trg ~ $ semgrep login